 What to look for

-Fit – The shoe upper should feel snug and secure around your instep.
-Your heel should feel snug, but not too tight.
+Fit: The shoe’s upper should feel snug and secure around your instep.
+Your heel should feel snug but not too tight.

-Flex – The shoe should bend and crease along the same line your foot flexes.
-Go for a run or walk in them to ensure they feel comfortable.
+FlexโThe shoe should bend and crease along the same line as your foot’s flex.
+To ensure they feel comfortable, run or walk in them.

-I acknowledge that running shoes are a very personal choice because everyone is different.
-And prior to 2019, I used to be brand-loyal to one of the big brands.
-However, with ethical and sustainable practices now influencing my purchasing decision, I started to research alternative brands to replace my big-brand running shoes.
+I acknowledge that running shoes are a personal choice because everyone is different.
+Before 2019, I was brand-loyal to one of the big brands.
+However, with ethical and sustainable practices now influencing my purchasing decisions, I started researching alternative brands to replace my big-brand running shoes.

 Recommendation

 So why did I select Xero Shoes HFS II over the rest?
-I still want road running shoes despite the fact that I run the occasional trails so several on my shortlist were out.
-If I had the option of having two pairs of running shoes, sure, I would consider one road shoe and one trail shoe.
+Even though I run the occasional trails, I still want road running shoes, so several on my shortlist were out.
+If I had two pairs of running shoes, I would consider one road shoe and one trail shoe.

 Socks

-A pair of socks can make or break a run.
-So, don’t buy a great pair of shoes and then skimp on your socks.
+Socks can make or break a run, so don’t buy great shoesย and skimp onย socks.

 What to look for

-• Compression – Do they provide help or restrict the blood flow?
-Is there compression or support for the arch/in-step?
+- Compression – Does it provide help or restrict the blood flow?ย Is there compression or support for the arch/in-step?

 Recommendation